SpartanRedSox.weebly.com

 Mournes - Meelbeg and Slieve Loughshannagh

-Two of us had a misty but dry walk, starting at Ott Carpark.
+Two of us had a misty but dry walk, starting at Ott carpark.
 We climbed Slieve Loughshannagh and Meelbeg (plenty of snow on top) and returned again over Meelbeg and skirted round Slieve Loughshannagh.

 The path up to the wall is in a terrible condition.
-On our way down, we met 2 groups of probably foreign students, most of them wearing rather smart footwear!
+On our way down, We met 2 groups of probably foreign students, most of them wearing rather smart footwear!
 Dear knows how they managed to get through the peat bog!!

-Nonie
+Nonie S

 Fri 7th Feb 2025